Ruan-pysoft/platformer/README.md

 This is a simple platformer game implemented in C++ using the [Raylib](https://www.raylib.com/) library.
 It will be submitted as my semester project for CMPG121.

+Use WASD or arrow keys to move.
+[Vim](https://en.wikipedia.org/wiki/Vim_\(text_editor\)) motion keys are also available.

+Use the `Escape` key to access the pause menu.

+Additionally, the `R` key can be used to restart the level, and the `X` key can be used to kill the player (teleports to last spawn point). `Enter` and `Space` can be used to advance to the next level.
+In debug builds, the `F` key allows the player to fly; this is compiled out of release builds.

 The features of the game include:
  - Deterministic physics
  - Coyote time